VinayakAgrawal-Vins002/Skills/Tableau/ReadMe.md

 - Amazing Mart Sales Being the Third, and most Complex One.
 - ReadME File For Understanding The Project Hierarchy.
 - DetailsToKnow File For Some Conceptual Understanding To Know Before Working with Tableau.
+- Samples Contain Full Screenshot of How My Tableau Desktop Looked.
+(Proof of Work)

 ### For Assignments
 Each of The Three Workbook Contains: